 Matcha White Chocolate Slice

 The delicate blend of flavours and luxurious textures in this slice are boyfriend tested and approved.
-In fact, he frantically reminded me that I had it in the fridge and helped himself to two pieces.
-I wasn't convinced he would fall in love with the flavour of matcha - but the green colour didn't put him off and he loved it (although I totally didn't let him have a third slice)!
+In fact, he frantically reminded me that I had it in the fridge and then proceeded to devour the last two slices.
+I wasn't convinced he would fall in love with the flavour of matcha - but the green colour didn't put him off and he loved it.

 - 1 cup raw cashews

 - 2 tbsp cacao powder

 - 1 tsp vanilla extract

 - Pinch Himalayan salt